Visiting the Archives

 When you arrive, you will need to:

-There is no penalty for cancelling your reservation, but we ask that you give us as much notice as possible.
-If we need to close the Archives temporarily, we’ll let prospective visitors know.
+Visitors without appointments will not be admitted.
+There is no penalty for cancelling your research appointment, but we ask that you give us as much notice as possible.

 Limited copying of parish records is permitted.
 You can also use a digital camera to take photos of records after you get permission from the Archives staff and read and sign the Policy on the Use of Digital Cameras in the Reading Room.